20 years later, remembering the tragic Texas A&M bonfire collapse

 Thousands came from around the state to pay their respects to the victims, including former President George H.W.
 Bush.
 Eight days later, on the field at the University of Texas game, Braus and those who were stable enough to make it stood in honor of the others who had died.

-University officials decided to keep their annual match up, just days after the collapse, against rival UT Austin.
+University officials decided to keep their annual match-up, just days after the collapse, against rival UT.

 In the end, the Aggies beat the Longhorns 20-16.
-Redshirt linebacker Brian Gamble dropped to his knees on the sideline, both arms raise to the sky with index fingers pointing up.
+Redshirt linebacker Brian Gamble dropped to his knees on the sideline, both arms raised to the sky with index fingers pointing up.

 Then was the issue of responsibility.
 A&M hired investigators.
 The structure was examined.
 Victims and their families filed lawsuits.

-Braus, for his part, avoiding joining a lawsuit for as long as possible.
+Braus, for his part, avoided joining a lawsuit for as long as possible.

 "I very much did not want to be one of the people that brought a claim against A&M," he said.
 "I bled maroon."

-But after two years, with the chance to join a lawsuit closing, Braus made a decision to enter the court room.
+But after two years, with the chance to join a lawsuit closing, Braus made a decision to enter the courtroom.
 In 2008, A&M settled with the plaintiffs, paying out $2.1 million to victims.
 The final lawsuit, against two companies that provided cranes and operators for the bonfire, was settled in 2014 for an undisclosed amount.
-A&M no longer hosts the bonfire, but some students each fall still participate in the construction of a smaller structure off-campus.
+A&M no longer hosts Bonfire, but some students each fall still participate in the construction of a smaller structure off-campus.

 "I just hope that they never forget those folks that died," he said.

-Note: Editor’s note: A previous version of this article incorrectly listed the name and hometown of one of the victims.
-Nathan Scott West is from Bellaire.